intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/More-Data-Types/README.md

-# BigDL-LLM Transformers Low-Bit Inference Pipeline (FP8, FP4, INT4 and more)
+# IPEX-LLM Transformers Low-Bit Inference Pipeline (FP8, FP4, INT4 and more)

-In this example, we show a pipeline to apply BigDL-LLM low-bit optimizations (including **FP8/INT8/MixedFP8/FP4/INT4/MixedFP4**) to any Hugging Face Transformers model, and then run inference on the optimized low-bit model.
+In this example, we show a pipeline to apply IPEX-LLM low-bit optimizations (including **FP8/INT8/MixedFP8/FP4/INT4/MixedFP4**) to any Hugging Face Transformers model, and then run inference on the optimized low-bit model.

 ## Prepare Environment
 We suggest using conda to manage environment: